factorhouse/slipway/README.md

 #### Proxied installations and redirects

-Imagine you are running a Slipway-based system behind a reverse-proxy, where the proxy terminates HTTPS, and further your instance is running at a sub-path that it is unaware of.
+Imagine you are running a Slipway-based system behind a reverse-proxy, where the proxy terminates HTTPS.

-E.g. your instance thinks it is running inside a Docker container and is simply binding to:
+E.g. your instance thinks it is running inside a Docker container in K8s and is simply binding to:

 ```
 http://localhost:3000/